micmejia/bible-dump/AMPC/Luke/Luke 2.md

-To be enrolled with Mary, his espoused ([^b]married) wife, who was about to become a mother.
+To be enrolled with Mary, his espoused (married) wife, who was about to become a mother.